 Conclusion and Future work

-By combining a U-net based segmentation with a geometric analysis, our system is able to detect aortic aneurysms in the abdomen with high sensitivity and specificity.
+By combining a U-net based segmentation with a geometric analysis, our system is able to detect abdominal aortic aneurysms in the abdomen with high sensitivity and specificity.
 These results compare favorably with the performance of human radiologists in detecting incidental findings as described here.
 While these numbers aren’t directly comparable, not least because they are on different datasets, it shows the approach has potential to be useful.

 This work was intentionally limited to the abdominal region.
 Work to extend the technique to the thorax is currently in progress.
 In the thorax the shape of the aorta is more complex, it loops up and over the heart and is surrounded by other blood vessels.
 This presents additional challenges both to the segmentation approach, and to the geometric post processing used to identify aneurysms.